Wemino/VorpalFix/README.md

 >
 > **Download**: [VorpalFix.zip](https://github.com/Wemino/VorpalFix/releases/latest/download/VorpalFix.zip)
 >
-> Extract the contents of the zip file into the game’s folder, in the same directory as the `alice.exe` file.
+> Extract the contents of the zip file into the game's folder, in the same directory as the `alice.exe` file.
 >
 > <img width="180" src="assets/vf_install.png">
 >